oluyalireuben/Patient-Post-DischargeApp/README.md

 ## Acknowledgements
 - Special thanks to Firebase for providing robust backend services.
-- Thanks to Kotlin for enabling efficient frontend development...
+- Thanks to Kotlin for enabling efficient frontend development.